Robert Helpmann: 1940s

+Helpmann was part of the Sadler's Wells Ballet touring party who were stranded in the Netherlands when the Germans invaded in May 1940.
+Helpmann and the company were on the last British boat to be evacuated as the Dutch surrendered.
+The true story of his escape from Holland during the German invasion is told in the book 'Escape From Holland' by Chris Hunt.

 During the Second World War Sadler's Wells Ballet became a prominent contributor to public morale, giving London seasons interspersed with a demanding programme of provincial tours.
 Helpmann's workload often required him to dance leads in three performances in one day, and when Ashton was called up for active service in 1941, Helpmann took on the additional role of choreographer to the company.
 (Note: As an Australian, Helpmann was not liable for call-up.)
 Ashton, in his enforced absence from the company, observed Helpmann's rise to pre-eminence with feelings of envy, and their relationship became edgy on Ashton's part.
 The ballets that Helpmann created for the wartime company were Comus (1942, based on Milton), The Birds (1942, to Respighi's Gli uccelli), Miracle in the Gorbals (1944, a story of redemption with a plot by Benthall and music by Arthur Bliss), and a version of Hamlet set to Tchaikovsky's music.
 While on leave from the RAF in 1943, Ashton created a new ballet for Helpmann, The Quest, a patriotic tale of Saint George, with music by William Walton, who commented that Helpmann in the lead "looked more like the Dragon than St George."
 The music has survived but the ballet has not.

 I realised I must keep going so that when the moment came that I should leave the ballet altogether, it wouldn't be such a shock to people, that they shouldn't say, "Oh, just a dancer who's got too old".